eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/getting-started.md

     "utc_offset_seconds": 0
   }
   ```
-* maps the response JSON as follows:
+* will map the response JSON as follows:
-   * the result is associated to a fixed provider name: `grenoble-weather`. `@Provider` is a special placeholder to name the provider that holds the data we received, this is the only mandatory field in a mapping definition.
+   * the result is associated to a fixed provider name: `grenoble_weather`. `@Provider` is a special placeholder to name the provider that holds the data we received, this is the only mandatory field in a mapping definition.
+Note that model, provider, service and resource names are normalized before being transmitted to the Eclipse sensiNact model.
+See [here](./southbound/device-factory/core.md#names-handling) for more information.
    * the provider friendly (human readable) name will be: `Grenoble Weather`.
 It is stored using the `@Name` placeholder.
    * the exact location of the weather data point is given by its latitude, longitude and elevation.
    * the weather was measured/computed at the time given in the `time` entry of the `current_weather` object.
 The timestamp is given as an [ISO 8601 date time](https://en.wikipedia.org/wiki/ISO_8601) (in UTC timezone), that can be given to the device factory using `@datetime` placeholder.
 Other time-related placeholders are: `@Date`, `@Time` and `@Timestamp` (for Unix timestamps).